evancabrera713/LSTM-GRU-AMZN/README.md

 # LSTM-GRU-AMZN
-Creating and testing LSTM and GRU models with Amazon stock price data.
+Creating and testing LSTM and GRU models with Amazon stock price data from 3/28/13 - 3/30/23.

 The purpose of this project is to understand and build LSTM and GRU models.
 In the future, I have plans to pull actionable insights from these two models, such as forecasting future AMZN stock prices.